Pulgasari/react-svg-loading-spinners/README.md

 It is a fork of ... by ... .

 But I did some changes.
-By default the `color` property is set to `currentColor`, so the icons would simply take the same color as the text of the parent `<div>` if there is not `color` property set.
+By default the `color` property is set to `currentColor`, so the icons would simply take the same color as the text of the parent element if there is not `color` property set.

-Addition there is only a single `size` property instead of `width` and `height`.
+Also there is now only a single `size` property instead of `width` and `height`.

 ## via NPM